letienthanh364/thesis-blockchain/api-gateway/README.md

 - **Smoke test:** after the stack is up, call `GET /health`, then register a trainer with the VC JSON and JWT you prepared, and finally hit `POST /data/commit` followed by `GET /data/<id>` to ensure the ledger roundtrip works end-to-end.

 Everything still runs behind the single compose file, so the workflow stays the same as `nebula-gateway` while giving you a trimmed, VC-hardened API surface.
+> **Note:** The Fabric containers mount `./organizations/**` from your host.
+If you cloned a trimmed repo or wiped that directory, regenerate MSP material (via `cryptogen` or the CA flow above) *before* running `docker compose up`; otherwise the peers/orderer will crash with “could not load a valid signer certificate.”